TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

 During early Secure Launch validation, an invalid variable MTRR count was found.
-The pre-launch environment passes a number of MSR values to the MLE to restore including the MTRRs.
+The pre-launch environment passes several MSR values to the MLE to restore including the MTRRs.
 The values are restored by the Secure Launch early entry point code.
 After measuring the values supplied by the pre-launch environment, a discrepancy was found, validating the values.
 It could be the